krystlebco/README.md/README.md

 # Krystle's Notes
-### Summary
+## Summary
-This repository contains all of the notes taken by Krystle for hte lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Krystle](https://github.com/krystlebco/README.md.git) for the lighthouse Labs Web Development Bootcamp.